Did you know that there are plants that repel mosquitoes naturally?

 With its silvery green leaves running up its stalk and purple flowers, lavender is a great choice as an attractive perennial element of your landscaping that blooms through the summer and fall.

-There are also multiple varieties covering a large range of USDA zones.
+Multiple varieties cover a wide range of USDA zones.
 This drought-resistant mosquito repellent thrives in full sun and needs excellent drainage.

-Lavender can also be dried and used as a natural mosquito repellent in your home or outdoor seating areas.
+Lavender can also be dried as a natural mosquito repellent in your home or outdoor seating areas.

 Keep a sachet of dried lavender in your drawers or closet, and you can keep mosquitoes at bay without resorting to harsh chemicals.

-So if you want to create a beautiful garden that also protects you from pesky mosquitoes, lavender should definitely be on your list of plants that repel mosquitoes.
+So, if you want to create a beautiful garden that also protects you from pesky mosquitoes, lavender should definitely be on your list of repellent plants.

 2. Eucalyptus